-- □ Memory used by 20 largest objects in the data cache - Memory used by 12 largest stored procedures, triggers, views, rules and defaults in the procedure cache
+- □ Sybase SQL Server memory allocation at startup - □ Memory used by 20 largest objects in the data cache - Memory used by 12 largest stored procedures, triggers, views, rules and defaults in the procedure cache

-Run DBCC MEMUSAGE occasionally to determine what is and what is not in the Sybase SQL Server cache.
+Run Dbcc Memusage occasionally to determine what is and what is not in the Sybase SQL Server cache.
 Refer to the Sybase SQL Server System Administration Guide for more detailed information on how to use this feature.